simonerigoni/finding_donors_project/README.md

 To create a complete requirements file you can run `pip freeze > requirements.txt` and to install all python packages in it you can run `pip install -r requirements.txt`.

+To setup a new enviroment and install all requirements you can go in folder `others` and run `setup.cmd`

 ## Data

 The modified census dataset consists of approximately 32,000 data points, with each datapoint having 13 features.
 This dataset is a modified version of the dataset published in the paper *"Scaling Up the Accuracy of Naive-Bayes Classifiers: a Decision-Tree Hybrid",* by Ron Kohavi.
 You may find this paper [online](https://www.aaai.org/Papers/KDD/1996/KDD96-033.pdf), with the original dataset hosted on [UCI](https://archive.ics.uci.edu/ml/datasets/Census+Income).